 5.6 Vegetation of the Australian ZB II

-With the exception of a few small relicts of deciduous forests in NE Australia with Indomala flora elements and some deciduous Eucalyptus species in N Australia, but almost insignificant, this vegetation type does not exist.
-But parklands also with palms are common in the ZB II area, but with evergreen Eucalyptus species.
-A little further south, savannas with a covering grass layer of Heteropogon contortus (also with evergreen eucalypts) occur with lower annual precipitation.
+With the exception of a few small relicts of deciduous forests in NE Australia with Indomalaian flora elements and some deciduous Eucalyptus species in N Australia, but almost insignificant, this vegetation type does not exist.
+But parklandscapes also with palms are common in the ZB II area, but with evergreen Eucalyptus species.
+A little further south, savannahs with a covering grass layer of Heteropogon contortus (also with evergreen eucalypts) occur with lower annual precipitation.

-In the detailed vegetation monograph by Beadle (1981) the term 'savanna' does not occur.
-In contrast, the Australian researchers (Walker & Gillison 1982) count all light forests as savannas if the grasses of the herb layer have a cover of more than 2%, which would have to include most light eucalypt forests.
+In the detailed vegetation monograph by Beadle (1981) the term 'savannah' does not occur.
+In contrast, the Australian researchers (Walker & Gillison 1982) count all light forests as savannahs if the grasses of the herb layer have a cover of more than 2%, which would have to include most light eucalypt forests.

+One can say now that the largest and still relatively unaffected savannah is in Australia.
+It extends over an area in the north of the continent that is larger than Western Europe, and since the increasing disappearance and cultivation of the savannah areas in Africa, Asia and South America, it now represents more than a quarter of the world's savannah area.

+While on other continents the savannah area - the transition zone between the tropical rainforests and the large desert areas characterized by grass and groups of trees - continues to decline due to urban sprawl and animal husbandry, it has remained largely intact in northern Australia.
+A network of nature reserves and a relatively thin population - mainly in the form of smaller Aboriginal settlements - are responsible for their preservation.

+It is to be hoped that gentle partial development will not also lead to exploitation and desertification.

+The Australian savannah cannot keep up with the African savannah in terms of fauna.
+The previously species-rich Australian megafauna has practically completely disappeared already 50,000 years ago - around the time when Australia was first colonized by humans: the large grazing animals such as the hippopotamus-sized giant wombat Diprotodon, the largest known marsupial, as well as the large ones predatory mammals.
+Only a few "larger" mammal species have survived, including the antelope kangaroo, which is slightly smaller than the gray giant kangaroo that lives in southern Australia.

+Spectacular herds like those in the African savannah are brought about by an involuntary immigrant from Afghanistan: the descendants of dromedaries that were imported to Australia from the 19th century and kept as load carriers by Afghan camel drivers.
+In the absence of food competition and large predators, they could run wild and fill the free ecological niche.
+Hundreds of thousands of them live today from the northern grasslands to the arid areas in the middle of the continent and have become a plague that is now being reduced by shooting and control programs.

 6 Ecosystem research - examples

-One of them, the Lamto Savanna, is located in West Africa and is a relict savanna in the rainforest area, the other, the Nylsvley Savanna in South Africa.
+One of them, the Lamto Savannah, is located in West Africa and is a relict savannah in the rainforest area, the other, the Nylsvley Savannah in South Africa.
 It borders the Kalahari to the west.
-Grasses and trees are the components in the savanna.
+Grasses and trees are the components in the savannah.
 The number of species of grasses is relatively low, more significant is their biomass; the reverse is true for legumes (◘ Fig. E-33).
 In addition, however, there are numerous other rarer species (about 25%), but their biomass is only about 1.5%.

-6.1 The Lamto savanna
+6.1 The Lamto savannah